 The role of MOSAiC in EUMETSAT OSI SAF development

-You might have seen several posts about the MOSAiC expedition on the Science Blog over the last six months, when we featured the reports of a group of meteorology students tracking its progress.
+We've published several posts about the MOSAiC expedition over the last six months, featuring the reports of a group of meteorology students tracking its progress.

 In this latest feature, Dr Rasmus Tonboe, Sea Ice Researcher at the Danish Meteorological Institute (DMI), talks us through the data collected throughout the mission and its use within the EUMETSAT Ocean and Sea Ice Satellite Application Facility (OSI SAF).